 Winter First Aid~ What to Have on Hand

-3) Parsley: Taken inside the body, it is one of the most nutrient-rich, detoxifying herbs we have.
-It acts as an anti-inflammatory, an antispasmodic, and a diuretic, helping conditions of indigestion.
+3) Parsley: Taken inside the body, it is one of the most nutrient-rich, detoxifying herbs we have on our grocery store shelf.
+It acts as an anti-inflammatory, an antispasmodic, and a diuretic, helping conditions such as indigestion.
 Whenever you make or get a green juice, be sure to add parsley to it!

 4) Sage: Externally, sage is very beneficial in treating acne, gum and throat infections, and is a hair tonic.
 Internally, sage is great for mental health.
 Sage tea helps ease a sore throat, and has helped ease depression and anxiety for generations.

-5) Thyme: A wonderful anti-parasitic, an antimicrobial agent that can improve diarrhea, stomach cramps, and indigestion.
-It helps alleviate symptoms from colds and bronchitis.
+5) Thyme: A wonderful anti-parasitic and an antimicrobial agent that can improve diarrhea, stomach cramps, and indigestion.
+It helps alleviate symptoms of colds and bronchitis.

-7) Turmeric: A powerful spice for inflammation and pain.
-Turmeric is also a fantastic source of antioxidants, protecting our cells.
+7) Turmeric: A powerful spice for calming inflammation and pain.
+Turmeric is also a fantastic source of antioxidants, protecting our cells from free radical damage.
 Some of the longest-living people in the world are in Okinawa, Japan.
 Their longevity is credited to the ability to manage inflammation.